 Scoop up more space and text in search results for your targeted keywords.

-An effective PPC campaign should easily get you in the paid-for space.
+An effective PPC campaign will easily get you in the paid-for space.

 Simultaneously, using effective SEO techniques will help you appear in organic results that come right after the paid real estate.